Download The Bill C-71 Book

 - No Oversight.
 Bill C-71 gives the RCMP greater leeway to prohibit firearms by removing the government’s ability to easily un-prohibit firearms, fueling concern of more bans and of police overreach.

 - Registration.
 Bill C-71 makes it a crime to buy, sell or give away any gun without an authorization and a reference number for each potential or actual transaction from the RCMP Registrar of Firearms.
-Wanted to borrow your dad’s shotgun or a buddy’s rifle for the day?
-Good luck.

 - No Transport: Bill C-71 immediately revokes Authorizations To Transport firearms, except from store to home and between home and target range.
 Gunshows, gunsmiths, border crossings and airports require special permission.

 - Gun Registry, Costs: Bill C-71 forces gun stores to keep detailed transaction records on every firearm buyer and every firearm purchase for 20 years.
 This will increase costs that will be passed on to customers.
-It also makes a great shopping list for thieves if the registry is stolen or hacked.
+It also makes a great hit list for thieves if the registry is stolen or hacked.

 - PAL Refusal and Revocation.
 Bill C-71 expands background checks from five years to your whole life.
 More people applying for a new gun licence or a renewal could be rejected, and some will decide to not renew rather than disclose private info from long ago.
-No PAL = No Guns.
+No More PAL = No More Guns.

 - Paperwork and Penalties for Violent Criminals: Zero.